Prathameshppawar/car_mt/README.md

 - **Responsive Design** 📱
   Optimized for both desktop and mobile devices to ensure a seamless experience.

-- **Search Functionality** 🔍
-  Quickly find cars by searching by title or description.

 - **Error Handling** ⚠️
   Proper error messages and validations for a smooth user experience.